-The Southern California Quantitative Finance Forum (SCQF) is a new regular research forum for the Quantitative Finance Community in Southern California.
+The Southern California Quantitative Finance Forum (SCQF) is a new recurring research forum for the Quantitative Finance Community in Southern California.

-Our aim is to meet every Fall and Spring quarter for a late afternoon in-person event featuring talks from external and local speakers, followed by a dinner.
+Our goal is to convene every Fall and Spring quarter for a late-afternoon, in-person event featuring talks by both external and local speakers, followed by a dinner.

 The forum is jointly organized by the Mathematical Finance groups at UCSB, USC, UCLA, and Caltech.